TinkeringButReallyPlayingWithFire/Journey-into-the-Universe/README.md

 A step by step series of examples that tell you how to get a development env running

-**1 - Under the repository name, right-hand side click 'Code' button.**
+**1 - Under the repository name, right-hand side, click the 'Code' button.**

 <br>

-**2 - In the following pop-up box, depending on personal prefrences, there are a number of methods for you to set up and get running - whether that be from downloading the zip itself, or using https / github CLI.**
+**2 - In the following pop-up box, depending on personal prefrences, there are a number of methods for you to get up and running - whether that be from downloading the zip itself, or using https / github CLI.**
 <br>